ACMISLab/StarWhisper-Pulsar/README.md

 This is the official repository of **"StarRipple"**.

 ## 🆕 News
-- \[**March 2025**\] We have released the second version 2.0, we have built additional tasks such as solar radio spectrum classification, radio galaxy morphology classification, and the first VQA fine-tuning dataset in the radio domain.
 - \[**December 2024**\] Our paper **《Pulsar Candidate Classification with Multimodal Large Language Models》** has been accepted to NeurIPS 2024 Workshop Foundation Models for Science: Progress, Opportunities, and Challenges (FM4Science).
 - \[**August 2024**\] We have released the first version 1.0 and are very excited to share our research and insights into Pulsar Candidate Classification!